 This book "Hands-On Exploratory Data Analysis with Python" is built on providing practical knowledge about the main pillars of EDA including data cleaning, data preparation, data exploration, and data visualization.
 Why visualization?
 Several research studies reveal portraying data in graphical form is clearer and makes complex statistical data analyses and business intelligence more marketable.

 The readers will get the opportunity to explore open-source datasets including healthcare data, demographics data, Titanic dataset, the wine quality dataset, automobile dataset, Boston housing pricing, and many others.
 Using these real-life datasets, the readers get hands-on practice to understand the data, summarize their characteristics and visualize them for business intelligence.
-The book expects readers to use Pandas, a powerful library for working with data, and other core Python libraries including NumPy and SciPy, StatsModels for regression, and Matplotlib for visualization.
+The book expects readers to use Pandas, a powerful library for working with data, and other core Python libraries including

 What this book covers